lucky-media/guidelines/pages/team.md

 # Team
 In our company, we are all equal.
 We only differ by responsibilities and salaries.
-The more we develop our professional skills, the more responsibilities we take, the higher the salary.
+The more we develop our professional skills, the more we get responsibilities, the higher the salary.

 We try to build a friendly atmosphere where everyone is important and every idea counts.
-Although we have general team rules that we try to hold on to, we are always open to change them if the need arises.
+Although we have general team rules that we try to hold on to, we are always open to changing them if the need arises.
 Better yet, we even break those rules if a certain team member has a special case.
 Yep, that's right.
 We are all a team, but we also have different personalities and needs.

-We can split our team in two major groups, part-time and full-time employees.
+We can split our team into two major groups, part-time and full-time employees.
 We will explain their differences down the road.

 ## Teamwork
 That's probably our most beloved and powerful company asset.
-We expect all members to help each other for problem solving, brainstorming ideas or sharing knowledge.
+We expect all members to help each other for solving issues, brainstorming ideas or sharing knowledge.
 The time spent for teamwork is counted as effective work (explained below) and we strongly encourage it.
 This has greatly benefited the professional development of our team and it boosts our daily morale.

-A more experienced developer helps a younger motivated teammate to learn all the required techniques that we use on a daily basis.
-The junior quickly learns more and more, until he gets to help his previous teacher for solving issues he has knowledge about.
+A more experienced developer helps a younger motivated teammate to learn all the required techniques that we use daily.
+The junior quickly learns more and more, until he gets to help his previous teacher for solving issues he knows about.
 Solving a certain issue doesn't immediately mean that the student has already overtaken the teacher.
 It simply shows that we can learn from everyone and we should be humble.

+## Communication
+Our main communication tool is Discord.
+We have a channel where we organize all our daily activities.
+The #general channel includes our main company notifications and discussions.
+The #fun channel is most used, we share funny gifs, jokes and have fun.
+We have other important channels too, but we also make a specific channel for each project and we gather only the members that will work on that project.
+This helps us stay organized without distracting members with information they don't need.
+We have integrated our Github organization account to show every activity.

+Sometimes we create channels for our clients and we keep them informed about the project.
+It's very useful for both parties because the communication is much faster and we build a lasting relationship.

+> We even have our own bot with many custom commands.
+It's our favorite Discord friend.

 ## Working Hours
 We have flexible working hours, where each employee can decide when to start working according to their needs